-8.3.1 How the mobility device is tied down in a vehicle
+8.3.1 How the Mobility Device is Anchored in a Vehicle

-The mobility device is fitted with four tie-down points.
+The mobility device is fitted with tie-down points.
 Snap hooks or belt loops can be used for fixation.

-If the mobility device can be used as a vehicle seat, these tie-down points are labelled with the symbol shown on the right.
+There is a risk of injury if the mobility device is not properly secured during use as a vehicle seat